|

 recently mentioned in an article the drop-out rate at the Sorbonne : 73% the first year,

 47% the second year, 42% the third year.
+In medical schools, 85% of the students fail their first year.
 This is the price of

 pages : more on education (#2), main issues for education (#3), French attitudes, French issues, intercultural differences, try my French Quiz, learning French, etc... |